pynklynn/notific8/README.md

 ## Future development

+* Convert the code to be a regular JavaScript plug-in with a jQuery wrapper for use on more pages
 * Add the ability to use a custom image instead of one of the built in icons

 ## License